 Note: It is not permissible to make masah (wipe on socks) on a khuff that is torn to the extent that an area equal to the size of three small toes is exposed.

-We hope that today's article has helped clarify the concept of masah and the khuff.
+We hope that today's article has helped clarify the concept of masah and the khuff (leather socks).
 Did you find this useful?
-Do tell us about your valuable words in the comments below.
+We would love to hear your valuable thoughts in the comments below.